 What Is Financial Trauma?

 The symptoms of money trauma parallel the symptoms of PTSD.
-Physical symptoms include nervousness, jitters, and insomnia, among others.
-Emotionally, one might not be able to feel close to others as they experience apathy, anxiety, depression, hopelessness, or despair due to their circumstances.
-Meanwhile, persistent negative thoughts about finances may make it difficult to concentrate.
-These symptoms disrupt the home and/or work life and cause significant distress.
-According to research, 23 percent of adults and 36 percent of millennials experience financial stress at levels that qualify for a diagnosis of PTSD.1
+Persistent negative thoughts about finances make concentration difficult, while constant anxiety can lead to insomnia or nightmares.
+These effects disrupt personal and work life and cause significant distress.
+According to research, 23% of adults and 36% of millennials experience financial stress at levels that qualify for a PTSD diagnosis.1

-- Avoidance behaviors: Avoidance behaviors may include avoiding opening bills and financial statements, not logging in to credit card or banking accounts, declining a social invitation to limit spending, and so forth.
+- Avoidance behaviors: Avoidance behaviors may include avoiding opening bills, checking bank accounts, or declining a social invitation to limit spending.

-- Sleep disturbance: Financial trauma can result in difficulty falling asleep, staying asleep, or insomnia due to financial stress.
+- Sleep disturbances: Financial trauma can result in difficulty falling asleep, staying asleep, or insomnia.

-- Self-destructive behavior: This may include overspending, self-harm like cutting, or quitting a job out of frustration.
+- Self-destructive behavior: Self-destructive behavior may include overspending or quitting a job out of frustration.

 - Money anxiety: Money anxiety is excessive worry, nervousness, and fear about finances.